 … HIV/AIDS and Latinas at greater risk: Thirty years after the first diagnosis of HIV/AIDS gripped the world with fear, the virus is affecting Hispanic women at an alarming rate.
 Latinas are almost four times more likely than non-Hispanic white women to be infected. … Health care law hearing: During the highly anticipated event, the three-judge panel of the 11th U.S. Circuit Court of Appeals heard arguments on the law’s constitutionality Wednesday – while raising questions of their own.
 A primer: What’s at issue.

-… Sexting – it’s not just for kids anymore: Many people over 50 are doing it.
-Here are a few common sense rules to help make sure your private information stays that way and those messages get to the right person. … Adult vaccines can prevent future health costs: Are your vaccinations up-to-date?
+… Sexting – it’s not just for kids anymore: Many people over 50 are doing it. … Adult vaccines can prevent future health costs: Are your vaccinations up-to-date?
 If you’re not sure, chances are your doctor isn’t either.
 But it pays to know.
 Key vaccines for you: Shingles; Pneumococcal disease; and tetanus.
 (Most people who die of tetanus infections are over 50.)
 Read more for other important recommendations.

 See “In the News” for more on current events, entertainment and how it all relates to you.